 If you are feeling nostalgic for “the good old days,” whenever they might have been, take heart.
 Everything under the sun comes back sometime, and right now, it’s the 1970s’ time to shine bright.
 From crafts to decor and even plants, a quick spin around social media will prove things are far out again!
 Here are nine craft styles that have found new life, and not necessarily the same one they had 50 or so years ago.

 When you think of this cloth dying technique, you probably think about t-shirts.
-Yes, you will still find a fair number of tops swirled in a variety of colors in that distinctive pattern, and even more with a modern twist of other geometric patterns, overlaid with mandalas and other updated ideas.
+Yes, you will still find a fair number of tops swirled in a variety of colors in that distinctive pattern, and even more with a modern twist of other geometric patterns.
 But tie-dye is red hot in one of everyone’s favorite pandemic togs: sweatsuits.
 Hoodies, crop top sweats, comfy fleet pants and crops are all popping up on Instagram in some eye-popping color combinations.

 Who among us didn’t have (or even make) a hanging macrame plant holder at some point?
 You can still find the planters, albeit with updated knotting designs and some very modern color combos.
 One of the biggest crazes in the craft is weaving strands of whatever you dig into art such as wall hangings.